SergioHdezG/pyRIL/README.md

 ## Installation

 This library has been tested on Python 3.7 and TensorFlow 2.2.
 We provide the complete list of packages in requirements.txt.
-Install it inside your virtual environment by:
+Install it within your virtual environment by:

 ```bash
 pip install -r requirements.txt